poetapp/documentation/rdd/separate-file-uploads.md

 #### Issuer

 We need to setup frost-api to have its own Identity claim, and public/private keys that pertain to that identity.
-Frost will then use the private key in url format as the issuer of the verifiable claim.

-##### Questions:

-* issuer in poet-js is a private key, this means the private key is not so private, should the issuer be the public key?
-Need to clarify/revisit.
+Frost will then create an issuer from its private key.

 #### Signed